Bosnian region eases lockdown on seniors, children after court ruling

-SARAJEVO, April 24 (Reuters) - Bosnia’s autonomous Bosniak-Croat Federation on Friday loosened restrictions that kept seniors and children from leaving their homes at all, in order to stop the spread of the coronavirus, after the top court ruled those restrictions violated the constitution.
+SARAJEVO (Reuters) - Bosnia’s autonomous Bosniak-Croat Federation on Friday loosened restrictions intended to stop the spread of the new coronavirus by keeping seniors and children from leaving their homes at all, after the top court ruled those restrictions violated the constitution.

 Social distancing and other protective measures still needed to be observed, it added.

+Protesters across the region went on hunger strikes earlier this week over their treatment in confinement.
+Many complained they had not been tested for the virus, or had not been given their test results.

+Under emergency measures, the Federation authorities had been putting people arriving from abroad into quarantine for 28 days.

-Bosnia has officially recorded 1,421 cases and 55 deaths from COVID-19, the disease caused by the new coronavirus.
+Bosnia has officially recorded 1,421 cases and 55 deaths from COVID-19, the disease caused by the virus.

 The crisis staff said it could also soon take moves to partly re-open the economy, provided there was no surge in new cases, hospitalisations or use of intensive care units.
 Lockdown measures could be re-applied if necessary.